AmineSam/wikipedia-scraper/README.md

       "wikipedia_url": "https://en.wikipedia.org/wiki/Abraham_Lincoln",
       "start_mandate": "1861-03-04",
       "end_mandate": "1865-04-15",
-      "first_paragraph": "Abraham Lincoln (February 12 1809 – April 15 1865) was the 16th president of the United States serving from 1861 until his assassination in 1865.
+      "bio": "Abraham Lincoln (February 12 1809 – April 15 1865) was the 16th president of the United States serving from 1861 until his assassination in 1865.
 He led the United States through the American Civil War defeating the Confederate States and playing a major role in the abolition of slavery."
     }
   ]
 }